 Flowering and fruit picking dates vary according to the weather in any particular growing season so the above dates may well change slightly from one year to the next.
 The flowering date above is when the apple tree produces the maximum number of blossoms, it will also produce blossom, although less, a week or two either side of the date given.

 BUYING SUNSET APPLE TREES

 Sunset trees are readily available to buy from garden centres, plant nurseries and via websites in the UK.
-We would choose Victoriana Nursery as our suppliers, they are specialist in these types of apple tree and have competitive prices and excellent service.

 In common with most other apple trees buying online from a garden centre looks to be the most expensive option although picking up a tree yourself from your local garden centre will give better prices.